lgmoneda/lgmoneda.github.io/_posts/2023-01-25-relevance-revolution-knowledge-work.md

 Now, the puzzle: how to make me look at a specific note at a convenient time?

 A good search makes a lot of difference.
 I have indexed all my notes using open-source LLMs to close the creation-application gap.
 I can relax when creating a new note since I'm confident about finding it when it is convenient.
-When I write, I create a "thinking box" in which I keep querying my notes, grab some, link to the thinking box, explore the notes graph, query more, and keep this process until I feel I could refresh my references on the subject accordingly.
+When I write, I create a "thinking arena" in which I keep querying my notes, grab some, link to the thinking box, explore the notes graph, query more, and keep this process until I feel I could refresh my references on the subject accordingly.

 <div align="center">